Introduction to Sea Kayaking Expedition

 Day 1 – from the bustle of the city to the calm of the coast

-You will be collected at 9.00AM in Fort William on the morning of Day 1 by your guide for the tour and transported to the start point.
+You will be collected at 9.00 AM in Inverness on the morning of Day 1 by your guide for the tour and transported to the start point.

-Having packed and launched your kayak on to the freshwater Loch Shiel, you will start with an introductory paddling skills session.
+Having packed and launched your kayak onto the freshwater Loch Shiel, you will start with an introductory paddling skills session.
 Then it will be time to start exploring the south end of Loch Shiel, visit St Finans Isle to learn a bit about its fascinating history, then stop early for your first night’s camp on the shore of the loch.

 Day 2 – the smell of the salty sea